ilearnio/module-alias/README.md

 In order to register a custom modules path (`addPath`) it modifies the internal `Module._nodeModulePaths` method so that the given directory then acts like it's the `node_modules` directory.

+## Refactor your code (for already existing projects)

+If you are using this on an existing project, you can use [relative-to-alias](https://github.com/s-yadav/relative-to-alias) to refactor your code to start using aliases.

+## Donate

+If everyone who downloads module-alias would donate just $1, I would be a millionaire in 1 week!

+I love contributing to open source, for free, but you know, sometimes, in the middle of the night, I may wan to eat.

+There are some improvements planned for module-alias and your donations will help a lot to make it happen faster.

+[DONATE $1 ❤️](https://tinyurl.com/donate-module-alias) and thank you so much!

 [npm-image]: https://img.shields.io/npm/v/module-alias.svg
 [npm-url]: https://npmjs.org/package/module-alias
 [travis-image]: https://img.shields.io/travis/ilearnio/module-alias/master.svg
 [travis-url]: https://travis-ci.org/ilearnio/module-alias

-## Refactor your code (for already existing projects)

-If you are using this on an existing project, you can use [relative-to-alias](https://github.com/s-yadav/relative-to-alias) to refactor your code to start using aliases.